Families and integration

-For a family it might be good to think about the future plans, which language, Finnish or Swedish, could be in more use for your future plans.
-It could also be good for you to have some knowledge in the language that you choose for your childrens language of instruction.
-It would make it easier for you the help them with their homework and to take part in the school activities.
+For a family it is good to think about the future plans.
+Which language, Finnish or Swedish, could be in more use for your plans?
+It is good if you have some knowledge of the language that you choose for your child’s language of instruction.
+That makes it easier for you to help them with their homework and to take part in the school activities.

 Maternity and child health guidance in Swedish

 Maternity, paternity and parental allowances